Being a cyclist in Manhattan is challenging and dangerous.

 Bicycle injuries can be permanent, life altering, or even deadly.
-At the Law Office of Cohen & Jaffe, LLP, our personal injury attorneys are equipped with the experience necessary to help injured cyclists obtain the compensation they deserve.
+At the Law Office of Cohen & Jaffe, LLP, our Long Island Personal Injury Lawyer are equipped with the experience necessary to help injured cyclists obtain the compensation they deserve.
 New York limits the amount of time a cyclist has to file a claim after an accident.
 Speaking with an attorney immediately is essential to protect one’s legal rights and maximize recovery the cyclist may be entitled to.

 Were You Injured in a Bicycle Accident?